Originally published February 2020. Updated Feb 1, 2023.

 What steps will you take to increase cardiovascular (heart) wellness every day after learning about the stats and steps you can do?
 Here are some suggestions:

-Be present in your thought process with regards to healthy lifestyle choices.
+Be present in your thought process with regard to healthy lifestyle choices.
 What we focus on multiplies.

 Make note of any unknown or unfamiliar symptoms and inform your practitioner in a timely manner.